metacpan/network-infrastructure/SITE_DOWN_README.md

  curl localhost:9200/_cat/recovery?v
  ```

-This takes about 40 mins, after the 1st shard you can see progress in kopf, but not before (so use the `recovery` link above).
+This takes about an hour before it's actually accessible and longer for it to be green, after the 1st shard you can see progress in kopf, but not before (so use the `recovery` link above).

 #### Setup the alias to point to the recovered index